Nouns

 Collaborator

-The ovek particle precedes this noun phrase.
+The ofek particle precedes this noun phrase.

 This role is used for NPs that represent a fellow actor that is also engaged in the same action as the subject.
 However, the NP is not considered a subject of the sentence.
 In English, this represents some of the senses of the word "with".